Understand Study Abroad

 - Travel Study – Participate in a program led by a professor from UMaine or another University of Maine System institution.

-- Internships – Intern abroad as part of your study abroad program or as a stand-along program.
+- Internships – Intern abroad as part of your study abroad program or as a stand-alone program.
 Semester-long internships for 9-15 credits also available for most majors.

 - Research – Complete a semester of undergraduate research with faculty and graduate students at a host university.